PeterShin23/db-benchmark/README.md

 1. Weaviate and Qdrant have very similar performance across the board.
 Weaviate seems to win out by just a little more because it has a very fast indexing speed.
 2. Redis is fast...
 But in terms of retrieval, it's just not as good.
 If you need something fast and pretty good, Redis is a great option, especially if it's already being used in the tech stack.
 But Weaviate and Qdrant just seem better.
 3. Neo4j can be used as a vector database, it should really be used for GraphRAG though.
 Again, if it's already part of your stack, it might be great to just get up and running.
 4. Pgvector has a similar feeling to Neo4j.
-Pgvector is a plugin and may be the best option is Postgre is part of your stack already.
+Pgvector is a plugin and may be the best option is Postgres is part of your stack already.

 My winner: Weaviate!